 Besides the species included here, many others are grown and may spread from cultivation; the plants propagate easily from detached fragments, often distributed by water or other means.
 Such species will be best identified through works on cultivated plants.
 Sedum sediforme (Jacq.)
 Pau was collected in 1974 in Ann Arbor (Washtenaw Co.) as “spreading in a garden.”
 It does not appear to have become established.
 It is larger than our other species, with yellowish-green flowers and linear, terete leaves 1–1.5 cm long.

-1. Leaves definitely flat (though succulent), the largest over 3 mm wide, some or all in whorls of 3.
+1. Leaves definitely flat (though thick and succulent), the largest over 3 mm wide, some or all in whorls of 3.

 2. Flowers yellow, 5-merous; larger leaves 3–4 mm wide, narrowly elliptic to lanceolate, not crowded in rosettes (internodes elongate).